 Check out One Lens: Sharing Our Common Views — a statewide collaborative visual and storytelling project to document Pennsylvania’s COVID-19 experience.

-One Lens: Sharing Our Common Views is a statewide virtual photo exhibit organized by the First Lady’s Office in partnership with the PA Council on the Arts, PA Historical and Museum Commission, and the PA Tourism Office, and the Library of Accessible Materials for Pennsylvanians.
+One Lens: Sharing Our Common Views is a statewide virtual photo and storytelling exhibit organized by the First Lady’s Office in partnership with the PA Council on the Arts, PA Historical and Museum Commission, the PA Tourism Office, and the Library of Accessible Materials for Pennsylvanians.
 It celebrates the hard work and commitment of all Pennsylvanians as we continue our fight against COVID-19.

 Throughout the month-long submission period in early 2021, approximately 900 Pennsylvanians from 58 of our 67 counties shared their COVID-19 experiences to be displayed in the exhibit and archived in Pennsylvania’s records.

 Across the exhibit’s three themes – our lives, our heroes and our communities – we see life in the commonwealth from Mach 2020 through March 2021: the hard realities and the hope for better days, the triumphs and the heartbreaks, the new beginnings and the loss.

 Here are those stories; here is our story.

 Paying homage to the pandemic heroes who cannot simply stay home.